Hawaii Gastronomic Journey Part 2

 Big Island Hawaii Hole In The Walls, Mom and Pops Restaurants

 The true gems of Hawaii are not the “big white tablecloth” restaurants, but rather the small, family-owned businesses that struggle to stay afloat.
-These businesses rely on good word of mouth from locals and tourists who are willing to step outside their comfort zone.
+Hawaii Mom and Pop shops rely on good word of mouth from locals and tourists who are willing to step outside their comfort zone.
 This blog post will cover some of my favorite discoveries on the Big Island, Hawaii.
 I will also cover a couple of places I was not able to visit, either due to lack of time or a belly that was already full.
 All of the restaurants that I am covering in this post use locally grown ingredients and provide a glimpse of what it is like to eat like a local.
-We tried many restaurants, cafes, food shacks during our trip through the Hawaiian Island, but these were our favorites!
-Next time you visit the Hawaiian Island, I highly encourage you to experience the love from these small business owners and love comes in the form of good food.

 Best Discovery – Da Poke Shack (My Favorite Restaurant on the Island)